Ken Querns Langley

 London Bel Canto Festival

-The festival will take place 7 - 19 August 2017 in Europe's largest and grandest city in mid-August 2017.
-Teachers and coaches from London, Italy and the United States will come to London to give lessons and master classes for 15 fortunate students on the campus of Trinity Laban Conservatoire in beautiful Greenwich.
+The festival will take place 5 - 24 August 2019 in Europe's largest and grandest city.
+Teachers and coaches from London, Italy and the United States will come to London to give lessons and master classes for 20 fortunate students on the campus of the Royal Academy of Music in beautiful central London.

 Roberto Bertuzzi, Italian Repertoire Coaching

 Please visit www.LondonBelCantoFestival.co.uk for details of how to take part.

 One of the finest Tenors to have graced the operatic arena, Bruce Ford first rose to fame as one of the pioneers of the hugely-significant Rossini revival.
 Since then he went on to stamp his credentials over a wide variety of repertoire, delighting both public and critics the world over, and deservedly earning his unique place in operatic history.